 As well as these, think about what condition you're willing to buy a used camera in.
 Resellers generally offer the same model in different condition grades, and it stands to reason that the more wear and tear a camera has (the higher the shutter count, or the more cosmetic imperfections it has) the cheaper it will be.

-The best used cameras
+The best used cameras in 2024

 Once you've worked out roughly what you need, take a look at our picks of the best used cameras below.
 We pulled the DCW team together and come up with a list of best-buy models for you, so you should find the right camera no matter your budget or shooting requirements.